dtmddx/LearningDeepLearning/DeepLearning.md

 The testing variant of these variables is the "out of sample" examples that we will use.
 These are examples from our data that we're going to set aside, reserving them for testing the model.

 Neural networks are exceptionally good at fitting to data, so much they will commonly over-fit the data.
-Our real hope is that the neural network doesn't just memorize our data and that it instead "generalizes" and learns the actual probelm and patterns associated with it.
+Our real hope is that the neural network doesn't just memorize our data and that it instead "generalizes" and learns the actual problem and patterns associated with it.

 Let's look at this actual data:
 > print(x_train[0])